FEMINIST: A person who believes in the social, political and economic equality of the sexes.

 - Parts of her “We Should All Be Feminists” Speech are featured in a verse of Flawless by Beyoncé (2013)

 I definitely recommend you give this short essay a read!
-It can be read in one sitting and has certainly changed my perception of feminism.
-It has given me ideas on how to fix the inequality in the future.
+It can be read in one sitting and has certainly changed my perception of feminism and has given me ideas on how to fix the inequality in the future.

 I am so thankful there are incredible women out there who are working so hard to change the way the world perceives the female sex.
-Thank you Chimamanda for “We Should All Be Feminists” and Satisfying Her Soul.
+Thank you Chimamanda for Satisfying Her Soul.

-If you have read or watched any similar talks, please feel free to comment them below.
-I would love to continue learning about this topic.
+If you have read or watched any similar talks, please feel free to comment them below as I would love to continue learning about this topic.